 Step-by-Step Tutorial for Easy To Make DIY Concrete Plant Stand

-My Concrete of choice for all my Cement projects have been Quikrete.
-It is easy to use and the Instructions are super simple and straightforward.
+My Concrete of choice for all my Cement projects has been Quikrete.
+It is easy to use and the instructions are super simple and straightforward.

 Just follow the directions written on the bag which is mostly using one part concrete to a certain ratio of water.